ejh243/MinervaASDEWAS/README.md

 # MinervaASDEWAS
 Analysis scripts for epigenome-wide association study of ASD status in MINERvA study (a subset of iPSYCH).
-These accompany the manuscript Elevated polygenic burden for autism is associated with differential DNA methylation at birth (under review).
+These accompany the manuscript: Elevated polygenic burden for autism is associated with differential DNA methylation at birth (under review).

 In this repo there are scripts that demonstrate: